My Shins Hurt When Using A Treadmill (6 Treatments)

 They occur because the impact of the running surface is no longer being absorbed properly by the legs and feet.
 This is typical in training that's become more intensive or if the footwear needs replacing.
 Your running shoes may have lost their impact absorption or you may need to have a week of less intensive running or alternative exercising like an elliptical.

 As mentioned before your running shoes may need replacing and if they do, get them fitted using a speciality running store.
 This way you get the shoes that are right for you and will make your gait more efficient and less likely to stress your lower leg.
-There is the classic R.I.C.E treatment for soft tissue injuries.
-This is rest, ice, compression and elevation.
+Replace them after 300 miles or 6 months, whichever is sooner.
+Old or worn out shoes lose their cushioning.

 Remember to warm up and cool down before and after exercising.
 Stretching is a good way of treating shin splints and to help prevent them coming back again.
 There are shin stretches you can do where you sit on your feet with your legs bent in front of you and put pressure on your heels by leaning back.
 An advanced version is where you are in the same starting position you lift your knees.